NerouN26/MyProjects/Python/Telebots/Bot_for_an_investment_company/Bot_for_an_investment_company_en.md

 ![order](order.png)

 The customer writes: You need to develop a bot for an investment company with an attached TS.
-Since the order condition did not specify the order completion time, I set myself the task of completing it in 1 week.
+Since the order condition did not specify the order completion time, I set myself the task of completing it in 1 day.

 Directly TS: